lucj/katacoda-scenarios/k0s/single-node/step3.md

 `sudo k0s install controller --single -c k0s.config`{{execute}}

-The cluster can then be restarted, it will then take into account the configuration options specified
+The cluster can be restarted, it will take into account the configuration options specified

 `sudo k0s start`{{execute}}